In this article, I will show how to divide columns in Excel. I will show several ways. Choose one that best suits your job.

 Here is the syntax of Excel’s QUOTIENT function: QUOTIENT(numerator, denominator)

-Check out the differences between the result done with general Excel formula and using QUOTIENT function.
+Check out the differences between the result done with the general Excel formula and using the QUOTIENT function.

 7) How to divide a column by percentage

 So, dividing a column by percentage is actually the same as dividing a column by a number.